Shendare/EQZip/Readme.md

 * Export all files in an archive to a destination folder

 * Recent menu feature to remember the last 9 archives worked with (toggle)

+* .Net 3.5 compatible, but archives will compress to about 30% smaller with .Net 4.5

 #Screenshots: